Augmented Reality, Construction, Virtual Reality

 The ceiling on what can be achieved within the construction industry by using the latest in mixed reality is raised year-on-year.
 As adoption rates begin to soar, so too will industry-specific innovations.
 But as it stands, there are more than enough benefits to take construction to previously unseen heights.
 Let’s take a look at some of the major pros.

 As an industry, construction relies heavily on making the most cost-effective decisions without compromising on building quality.
-There has long been a shortage of high-quality data on which to base these decisions, and mixed reality provides a steady stream of super accurate data points to ensure designs are followed to the letter.
+There has long been a shortage of high-quality data on which to base these decisions, and mixed reality provides a steady stream of super-accurate data points to ensure designs have adhered to the letter.
 This is especially important in collaborative projects where the day-to-day activities must be factored in.

 One of the most crucial aspects of mixed reality is its ability to save construction firms a ton of money.
 This cost-efficiency comes from laying out plans in detail and allows firms to walk every step of the project before a single brick has been laid.
-By eliminating errors at the planning stage, firms can proceed in confidence, knowing that any alterations are purely superficial.
+Firms can remove the jeopardy of costly building errors that go undetected and correct them in a 3D representation.
 Mixed reality examples of cutting costs also include avoiding reworks, meeting deadlines, and building costs, thanks to its unerring accuracy.

 With mixed reality, clients can live and breathe the process from concept to completion and be able to see prospective plans in ways they had never dreamed possible.
-This allows for clear communication surrounding timelines and expectations, as they can make decisions in real-time with all the information immediately available to them.
+This allows totally synergized communication systems by which teams can constantly be updated with changes to project timelines and deadlines.
+Managers can make decisions in real-time with all the information immediately available to them.
 This clarity will create long-standing partnerships and lucrative return business.

 How VR and AR can transform your firm and give you the competitive edge